 Ultimate Product Gallery

-Ultimate Product Gallery for WooCommerce upgrades the standard WooCommerce product gallery so shoppers can browse images, watch video, and open PDFs, all from one place.
-It is designed to work across classic themes, block themes (Site Editor), and popular page builders, while keeping your core WooCommerce product images in sync for compatibility.
+Ultimate Product Gallery for WooCommerce replaces the standard WooCommerce product gallery with a richer experience that lets customers browse images, watch videos, and open PDFs in one place.
+It is responsive, so you can optimize how your products are presented on desktop and mobile without compromising performance.
+It works with classic themes, block themes (Site Editor), and popular page builders (Divi, Elementor), while keeping your core WooCommerce product images in sync for compatibility.

 Installation